NUH Maternity COVID19 FAQ’s

 Will my hospital appointments still go ahead, including my scans?

 If you do attend a hospital appointment/scan please be reassured that measures have been taken to support social distancing.
 There is hand gel available for you to use and the seats in waiting areas have been placed further apart.
+We ask that you please wear a mask when attending your appointments.

 Will I be able to film or facetime during my scan as my partner now is not allowed to come?